Detecting Initial Correlations via Correlated Spectroscopy in Hybrid Quantum Systems: Toy Model

+where $\vec{a},\vec{b},\vec{c}$ are real coefficients chosen such that $R$ is a valid density matrix.
 Thus a general two qubit state can always be reduced, up to local unitary equivalence, to a state in the above form, Since focus is on the correlations in the bipartite system, we set $\vec{a} = \vec{b} = 0$, thus considering only the maximally mixed marginals.
-Hence the system-environment state is given as
+The system-environment state is given as

-Here $c_j$ is a real constant satisfying certain constraints such that $R$ is a well-defined density operator.
-For this model, arbitrarily but consistently chosen $c_j$ and $\{\omega^{(s)},\omega^{(e)},\lambda^{(ij)}\}$ are used to apply PrePSy where the initial projection measurement is $\ket{x}$ and $\ket{-x}$.
-The $\Pi/2$ pulse is chosen to be in a direction perpendicular to the projective measurement i.e., about the z-axis.
-The final measurement operator chosen is population of $\ket{x}$.
-The ``Difference" step is the difference of the two signals obtained.
-In the appendix \ref{appendix:Hamil}, we present a calculation to understand the interaction between the various matrix elements discussed in producing the signal detected.
+Here, $\{c_j\}$ are real parameters consistent with $R$ being a well-defined density operator.
+For the numerical example, arbitrarily but consistently chosen $c_j$ and $\{\omega^{(s)},\omega^{(e)},\lambda^{(ij)}\}$ are used.
+PrePSy requires minimum of two variations in the projection operator in Step 1 for pairwise differencing, and the number of orthogonal variations can go up to the size of the system.
+Here as the system is itself two dimensional, only two runs with projection operators $\ketbra{x}{x}$ and $\ketbra{-x}{-x}$ are performed.
+The $\pi/2$ pulse is chosen to be in a direction perpendicular to both the projective operators i.e. about the y-axis for an optimal rotation.
+The final measurement operator chosen is the population measurement of $\ket{x}$.
+In section 2 of Supplementary, we present a calculation to understand the relation between the various matrix elements discussed in producing the signal detected.
+The simulation performed assumes a closed unitary dynamics of two qubit.